vrothberg/vgrep/README.md

 **'--no-git'** to use to 'grep' instead.

 ###Show indexed location
-To visit a specific location we can use **'--show'** and the corresponding index.  vgrep will then open the location with the editor set in your *enviroment*.  vgrep defaults to vim if the *EDITOR* environment variable is not set.
+To visit a specific location you can use **'--show'** and the corresponding index.  vgrep will then open the location with the editor set in your *enviroment*.  vgrep defaults to vim if the *EDITOR* environment variable is not set.